eiriniOG/coverwallet-app/README.md

  ### Challenge 2: Serving the model
  #### 1. Thinking
-This part was optional but I wanted to undertake it since it gives the opportunity to design and code outside the notebook-like approach.
+This part was optional but I wanted to undertake it since it gives the opportunity to design and code, outside the notebook-like approach.

 The usecase of the model prediction functionality was not very clear so I had two choices: single row predictions (e.g., for streaming/real time use) or batch prediction.
 I went for the batch usecase since it was very similar to the requested submission test files.